The United Kingdom and Florida: A Strong and Growing Economic Partnership

 - ICT: Florida has remained at the forefront of information technology innovation since the birth of the IBM PC in Boca Raton and many UK firms in this and related industries, such as digital marketing and online travel, such as Skyscanner, choose to set up in Florida.

-- Life Sciences: Florida ranks 2nd in the US for the number of FDS-registered medical device manufacturing facilities and is home to research universities, research hospitals, and institutes such as Scripps Florida, Sanford-Burnham, Max Planck.
+- Life Sciences: Florida ranks 2nd in the US for the number of FDA-registered medical device manufacturing facilities and is home to research universities, research hospitals, and institutes such as Scripps Florida, Sanford-Burnham, Max Planck.
 UK companies include Smith & Nephew and Synergy Health.

 - Photonics: among the largest clusters in the United States, with some 5,800 professionals focused on the design, development, manufacturing, testing, and integration of photonics and related systems.
 UK firms include Gooch & Housego and Halma.